 Resources to help 50+ drivers stay fit and well include:

 An occupational therapist is a health professional who evaluates and treats conditions that limit independence, including driving.
 An occupational therapist can help you return to your work, sporting and home activities.

 After receiving a doctor’s order, the occupational therapist will asses:

 - Skin and/or wound condition

-A driver rehabilitation specialist (DRS) evaluates a client's driving skills, recommends rehabilitation as needed, and can suggest vehicle and/or route modifications such as avoiding left hand turns to enable the person to resume or continue driving safely.
-The Association for Driver Rehabilitation Specialists
+A driver rehabilitation specialist assesses someone's driving skills, recommends rehab as needed, and suggests vehicle and/or route changes such as avoiding left turns to help the person drive safely.
+See The Association for Driver Rehabilitation Specialists